 All products featured are independently chosen by us.
 However, SoundGuys may receive a commission on orders placed through its retail links.
 See our ethics statement.

 August 11, 2017

 Finding a good pair of wireless earphones is like picking out your favorite scotch.
 Do you prefer single malt or single grain?
-Well, the RHA’s MA750 Wireless are like a blended malt scotch.
-They’re a rare middle ground for those of us who want to exercise with our primary pick without compromise.
-The aptX and AAC compatibility pairs well with a smart, Aerophonic™ design and and well-tuned drivers, providing us with an impressive package.
+Well, the RHA MA750 Wireless is like a blended malt scotch: it’s a rare middle ground that performs incredibly well for the price.
+Let’s see how the headset holds up in 2020.

 - The RHA MA750 Wireless are also ideal for frequent commuters or travelers.

 Using the RHA MA750 Wireless

 In typical RHA fashion, the MA750 Wireless are constructed from 303F stainless steel—a big plus for durability.
 The earphones are also IPX4 certified, meaning that they can take a sweat bath and come out no worse for wear.
 Like the wired iteration, an oxygen-free copper cable is encased in a tangle-preventative coating.